Bridget McConnell: Glasgow Life

 During the COVID pandemic, McConnell oversaw the redesign of the organisation, advocating for its role in the economic and social recovery of the city, as well as chairing the Health and Wellbeing group of the National Events Industry Advisory Group (Member) set up by the Scottish Government to give advice during the pandemic and in recovery planning.

 Projects

 McConnell has overseen multiple major infrastructure projects, including the £35 million refurbishment of Kelvingrove Art Gallery and Museum (2006), an upgrade of the Mitchell Library, the £74 million Zaha Hadid designed Riverside Museum (2012), which was named European museum of the year 2013, the £113 million Emirates Arena and Sir Chris Hoy Velodrome (2012), £35 million phase 1 Kelvinhall development as a world class centre for heritage, learning, culture and sport (2015).
 The Burrell Collection, the c.£70 million project to refurbish and redisplay one of the world's finest single art collections, reopened in 2022.

+Board memberships

+McConnell was appointed as non-executive director of ScottishPower Renewables in 2022.
+She has been a Trustee of National Museums Scotland since 2023.
+McConnell has been a council member of the Arts and Humanities Research Council since 2022.

+McConnell has been a trustee of Carnegie Trust for the Universities of Scotland since 2020.
+In 2022, she was appointed chair of the Hunterian Strategic Development Board at The Hunterian museum and art galleries in Glasgow.

 Personal life

-While studying at University of St Andrews, McConnell met Procol Harum lead guitarist Richard Brown, and they had a daughter, Hannah, and a son, Mark, three years later.
-In 1987 McConnell filed for divorce from Brown, eventually marrying politician Jack McConnell who would become First Minister of Scotland in 2001.
+While studying at University of St Andrews, McConnell met and later married musician Richard Brown, and they had a daughter and a son.
+They divorced in 1987.
+She married politician Jack McConnell in 1990, who would become First Minister of Scotland in 2001.

+Honours

+McConnell was made a CBE in 2015 in recognition of Services to Culture.

+She has been awarded four honorary doctorates: University of Aberdeen (DHC, 2008), University of St Andrews (DLitt, 2008), Royal Conservatoire of Scotland (DHC, 2013), and University of Glasgow (DUniv, 2014).

+As a wife of a peer, she is entitled to the courtesy style of Right Honorable and the courtesy title of Lady McConnell, but she does not use them in public.